Balkan Trip Itinerary

 Day 3: Bavaria to Slovenia

 This morning drive south into Slovenia.
 It should take around 5 hours.
-You can choose to stay in a hotel near Lake Bled or in the city of Ljubljana.
+You can choose to stay in a hotel near Lake Bled or alternatively stay in the city of Ljubljana.
 Ljubljana to Lake Bled is an easy drive so either works well.
 Stay for at least 3 nights here.

 Days 4-5: Lake Bled and Ljubljana